• Skip to primary navigation

 This substitute works well with dishes that involve meat, seafood, or poultry.

-However, it’s important to note that many foods lose their flavor with this substitution.
+However, many foods lose their flavor with this substitution.

 The interesting thing about grenadine syrup is that it contains citric acid - the sweetness is usually added through sugar or corn syrup.